BrianWill/pigeon/docs/pigeon-notes.md

-# DynamicPigeon
+# Pigeon

-The DynamicPigeon language is a reductively simple programming language for educational purposes.
+The Pigeon language is a reductively simple programming language for educational purposes.
 It includes the features common to all popular languages:

 ## common elements of high-level languages